ankhanhtran02/MultiPL-E/README.md

 ### Background

 We first finetune the model using Trainer.
 After each epoch, each task and at the end of finetuning, we validate the model.
-Validation using MultiPL-E is a two step process:
+Validation using MultiPL-E is a three step process:

 1. We *generate* completions, which requires a GPU.